-Boot Manager supports both User and Cryptographic Officer roles (as defined in FIPS-140-2).
-Both roles have access to all services implemented in Boot Manager.
-Therefore, roles are assumed implicitly by booting the Windows 8.1 OEs operating system.
+Boot Manager supports both User and Cryptographic Officer roles (as defined in FIPS 140-2).
+Both roles have access to services implemented in Boot Manager.
+(See Section 7 Services for details.)
+Therefore, roles are assumed implicitly by booting the Windows 10 OEs operating system.